 Opportunities to Participate

-Any matters that concern your drinking water supply or issues you would like to see addressed can be presented at the regularly scheduled meeting of the trustees, association or board.
+The property manager is on-site, and can answer any questions you may have about your water system.
 If your concerns need immediate attention feel free to contact our current Certified Operator, WhiteWater, Inc., at 1-888-377-7678.